DoubleHelixApp/DoubleHelix/.github/ISSUE_TEMPLATE/add-a-new-reference.md

 ---
 name: Add a new reference
-about: Suggest a new reference to be onboarded to WGSE-NG
+about: Suggest a new reference to be onboarded to Helix
 title: "[Reference] Please add a new reference"
 labels: reference
 assignees: chaplin89